karykt/SimpleRetrofit/README.md

 ![Add Internet Permission](https://github.com/karykt/SimpleRetrofit/blob/master/Retrofit%20images/internet_permission.JPG)

-**4.Create API Interface:**
+**4.Create the API Interface:**

 Following, we will create an Interface to define our different methods that will be used for network transactions.
-Let's name it ApiInterface.
+Let's name it *ApiInterface*.

 ```
 import retrofit.Callback;